tkytel/lolipop-playbook/README.md

-# lolipop-playbook
+# lollipop-playbook

-Set up the playground for LoLIPoP
+Set up the playground for LoLLIPoP

 # Usage